Jiansheng-Chen/GCN-PFCE/README.md

 ## Train&Test

-The proposed model is trained in three stages.(We will provide specific running commands later.)
+The proposed model is trained in three stages.

 1、Finetune bert: